Saturn Bomberman Fight

 is a 1997 maze video game developed and published by Hudson Soft for the Sega Saturn.
 It is the second Bomberman game for the Saturn, after Saturn Bomberman.
 It features full 3D graphics unlike previous titles in the series.

 Gameplay

 Unlike previous Bomberman titles, which were 2D, Saturn Bomberman Fight!! is a fully 3D game featuring an isometric viewpoint.
 It features 14 characters.
 Each character has a life bar that depletes when they are hit, instead of the one-hit kills of other Bomberman games.
+Characters can also jump over walls or to avoid explosions.
 The stages are smaller than previous 2D Bomberman titles, and it features up to four players.

 Gameplay modes in the game include Story Mode, Training mode, Battle mode, and survival mode.

 Release

 It was released in Japan for the Sega Saturn on 11 December 1997, and it was not released outside of Japan.
 To promote the game, a commercial featuring Segata Sanshiro was made.
 It was followed up by Bomberman Wars in 1998.